kcrusselluniversity/kcrusselluniversity/README.md

 When I'm not hunched over a keyboard I love to play with my dog, go for karaoke car rides with my little sister, and hunt for the best Thai Mussamun Curry in Australia (ps if you know a great place please let me know!)

-Well thanks for visiting, and I'd love to [connect](https://www.linkedin.com/in/kurt-russell-7731622b1/)!
+Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/kurt-russell-7731622b1/)!

 ## 🛠️ Tools Ive Used
 <div style="display: flex">